 Then the LORD said to me, “The prophets are prophesying lies in my name.
 I have not sent them or appointed them or spoken to them.
 They are prophesying to you false visions, divinations, idolatries and the delusions of their own minds.” – Jeremiah 14:14

 There is nothing new about deception.
-It’s not something reserved only for the New Testament church or only regarding doctrines about the end times.
+Fake news, if you will, has been around a long time.
+It’s illusory effects have misled for as long as there’s history to be read.
+It’s not something reserved only for the New Testament church or only regarding doctrines about the end times either.
 Satan has been deceiving people from the very beginning and has been responsible for the fall of many societies before ours.

 But I am afraid that just as Eve was deceived by the serpent’s cunning, your minds may somehow be led astray from your sincere and pure devotion to Christ.
 For if someone comes to you and preaches a Jesus other than the Jesus we preached, or if you receive a different spirit from the one you received, or a different gospel from the one you accepted, you put up with it easily enough. – 2 Corinthians 11:3-4